ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/evaluation_on_gadi/access_vis_recipes.md

-# ACCESS Visualisation
+# ACCESS-Vis

 ## What is ACCESS-Vis?

-[ACCESS-Vis](https://github.com/ACCESS-NRI/ACCESS-Vis) is a python based package for complex visualisation tasks, including open-source 3D visualisations.
-It is used to create interactive visualisations of climate data and 3D visualisations for ACCESS-NRI releases.
-These tools are designed to make it easier for researchers to visualise and analyse climate data outputs from the ACCESS models and CMIP datasets.
+[ACCESS-Vis](https://github.com/ACCESS-NRI/ACCESS-Vis) is a Python-based package for advanced visualisation workflows, including open-source 3D visualisations.
+It supports the creation of interactive 3D climate data visualisations for ACCESS-NRI releases, helping researchers more easily explore and analyse outputs from ACCESS models and CMIP datasets.

-The [ACCESS Visualisation Recipes](https://github.com/ACCESS-NRI/ACCESS-Visualisation-Recipes) repository hosts visualisation recipes developed for the ACCESS community.
+The [ACCESS Visualisation Recipes](https://github.com/ACCESS-NRI/ACCESS-Visualisation-Recipes) repository hosts a collection of visualisation workflows developed for the ACCESS community.
-These recipes enable users to easily visualise climate model data and perform analysis using *ACCESS-Vis*.
-These resources were developed by Owen Kaluza at ACCESS-NRI.
+These recipes help users easily visualise and analyse climate model data using ACCESS-Vis.
+The resources were developed by [Owen Kaluza](https://www.access-nri.org.au/person/owen-kaluza/) at ACCESS-NRI.

 ![Heights of Land and Depth of Oceans](https://github.com/ACCESS-NRI/ACCESS-Visualisation-Recipes/blob/main/assets/gallery/earth_rotating.gif?raw=true)

-## Using ACCESS-Vis on Gadi (ARE)
+## Use ACCESS-Vis on Gadi

 *ACCESS-Vis* is available on Gadi, the steps below will help you set up a JupyterLab session on [ARE](https://are.nci.org.au), which can be used to run the example notebooks from the recipes repository.